CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning: Method

 \subsection{Solver Agent}

-The solver $G_S$, which is the main reasoning model in our framework, aims to produce a reasonable, coherent, and logically consistent CoT reasoning sequence given an input query.
-Let the query be denoted as $Q$, the solver $G_S$ produces a forward reasoning chain $C_S$ under a solver prompt $P_S$, which can be formulated as:
+The solver $G_S$, which is the main reasoning model in our framework, aims to produce a reasonable, coherent, and logically consistent \ac{CoT} reasoning sequence given an input query.
+Let the query be denoted as $Q$, the shared backbone $G_\theta$ produces a forward reasoning chain $C_S$ under a solver prompt $P_S$, which can be formulated as:

-where $\theta_S$ represents the parameters of $G_S$.
-To ensure the quality of the reasoning chain, $G_S$ is instructed to generate clearly numbered and interpretable reasoning steps, state important assumptions when needed, and keep a consistent output format across runs.
-This makes it easier for the feedback module to locate weak steps and allows the subsequent cycle to apply precise prompt edits to $P_S$.
+$G_S$ is instructed to generate clearly numbered reasoning steps, state necessary assumptions, separate premises from deductions, and return the final answer in a stable format.
+These constraints reduce avoidable variation across runs by making the solver follow a consistent reasoning schema, and making the chain easier to inspect because later feedback can refer to explicit step indices, even when the underlying reasoning route is imperfect.

+\ac{CAP-CoT} does not require the solver to produce a correct chain before refinement.
+If $C_S$ contains an error, the feedback agent may still identify weak transitions by comparing the chain with the adversarial counter-chain and by checking whether each local inference follows from the stated premises.
+This avoids using the challenger as an oracle and instead uses the challenger to expose reasoning patterns that the solver should learn to guard against.